Swastikyadav/Revision-Logs/JavaScript/Objects.md

-# Data Structure: Object, Arrays, OOP: Classes, inheritance, prototype
+# Data Structure: Object and Arrays, for...in loop, property accessors

 ## Objects